|Semester 1 Credit Value:||10|

 To provide students with a wide knowledge and understanding of many key research areas of both traditional social psychology and more contemporary developments.

-By the end of the course, students should have substantially greater insight into how the psychology of the individual contributes to the social world and how the social world contributes to the psychology of the individual.
+By the end of the module, students should have substantially greater insight into how the psychology of the individual contributes to the social world and how the social world contributes to the psychology of the individual.

 |Graduate Skills Framework Applicable:||Yes|

 |Scheduled Learning And Teaching Activities||Lecture||12||1:00||12:00||N/A|

 |Guided Independent Study||Directed research and reading||12||2:00||24:00||Guided reading for lecturers|

 |Guided Independent Study||Independent study||60||1:00||60:00||Independent study, reading, and revision including exam and tutorial preparation|